Coding with Dataiku#

 Notebooks#

-If you are looking for a way to interactively explore your data and experiment with small pieces of code, then notebooks are the way to go.
-They allow you to execute your code by consecutive blocks called cells, and visualize each cell’s output.
+If you want to explore your data interactively and experiment with small pieces of code, notebooks are a natural place to start.
+They let you run code in blocks called cells and inspect the output of each one.

-Dataiku offers the ability to spawn complete code notebook environments server-side:
+Dataiku provides complete notebook environments that run server-side:

 Code recipe#

-Once you have tested your code in a notebook or elsewhere, you may want to integrate it into Dataiku.
-Code recipes provide a way to run code on many different inputs/outputs (among datasets, managed folders, knowledge banks, and agents, for example).
-This way, your workflow integrates your specific needs.
-A code recipe can replace a visual recipe if you feel more comfortable using code.
+Once you have tested your code in a notebook or elsewhere, you can integrate it into your workflow.
+Code recipes let you run code on many different kinds of inputs and outputs, including datasets, managed folders, knowledge banks, and agents.
+This makes it easier to adapt Dataiku workflows to your specific needs.
+A code recipe can replace a visual recipe if you’re more comfortable with code.

 IDE and Code Studio#

-If you already use an IDE like Visual Studio Code or PyCharm on your client machine, installing the relevant extensions/plugins will allow you to connect it to your Dataiku instance and edit source code directly.
+If you already use an IDE like Visual Studio Code or PyCharm on your client machine, installing the relevant extension or plugin lets you connect it to your Dataiku instance and edit source code directly.

 See also